dlu-ch/dlb/doc/ex_tool.rst

       A filesystem object that is an output dependencies is treated as modified be the redo if it is a non-explicit dependency or if it is a explicit dependency that was replaced with `context.replace_output()`.

+      Return ``True`` if the next run this :term:`tool instance` should perform a :term:`redo`, regardless of the necessity according to its dependencies.

       Example::

          class ATool(dlb.ex.Tool):